Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-cYPJzcepPkY.md

 ### Transcript

-> we're gonna have a big stream next week all right there's gonna be a lot it's gonna be like a four-hour stream i think um we're gonna have a lot of guests on the stream and uh and then and then we're gonna you know we'll play we'll play a little video yeah a little video
+> we're gonna have a big stream next week all right there's gonna be a lot it's gonna be like a four-hour stream i think, we're gonna have a lot of guests on the stream and, and then and then we're gonna you know we'll play we'll play a little video yeah a little video